Mumble-SRL/MBurger-JS-SDK/README.md

 ## 1.0 - Installation

-This package can be installed via Composer:
+This package can be installed via the most common Javascript package managers:

 ### 1.1 - NPM